Shahzaib8250/MosaicMind/replit.md

-# AutismAlly - Autism Support Platform
+# MosaicMind - Autism Support Platform

 ## Overview

-AutismAlly is a comprehensive web application designed to support families, caregivers, and professionals working with individuals on the autism spectrum.
+MosaicMind is a comprehensive web application designed to support families, caregivers, and professionals working with individuals on the autism spectrum.
 The platform provides a centralized hub for resources, tools, community support, and educational materials to help navigate the autism journey with confidence.

 The application features a modern React-based frontend with a clean, accessible design using Tailwind CSS and shadcn/ui components.
 It includes multiple content-focused pages such as educational resources, support groups, success stories, professional services, and donation capabilities.
 The platform is built as a full-stack application with Express.js backend infrastructure ready for future database integration and API development.